straz/artificialtrust/_articles/ethical.md

  where an AI could act in a potentially unethical or harmful way.

- 2. **Effectiveness** &mdash; Consequences need to be firm when an AI's actions affect people's lives.
+ 2. **Effectiveness** &mdash; Consequences need to be firm when an AI potentially affects people's lives.
 Selective pressure on AIs means deployment must be prevented if they fail the tests.

  3. **Integrity** &mdash; The sponsors of the AIs (owners, operators,